bahrmichael/bahrmichael.github.io/_posts/2021-09-01-dynamodb-partial-recovery.md

 * identify impacted records (unless you want to restore ALL records),
 * put your application into a read-only mode,
 * activate Point In Time Recovery for your tables, and
-* have a dedicated role for your application so that you can drop all write permissions while you recover records.
+* have a dedicated role for your application so that you can prevent all write operations during recovery.

-Below you will find some options to make your application ready for the above requirements.
+Below you will find some options to make your application ready.

 ### Identifying Impacted Records